Oblongmana/raspi-general/README.md

 ## Gear

  1. Raspberry Pi (Model B)
+ 2. SD Card (Get a Class 10, you won't regret it.
+You will regret it if you get a lower class.)
+(4gb+ ideally)
- 2. Ethernet cable (+ internet connection, obviously?)
+ 3. Ethernet cable (+ internet connection, obviously?)
- 3. Cirago Bluetooth/WiFi dongle
+ 4. Cirago Bluetooth/WiFi dongle
- 4. MicroUSB cable + wall charger
+ 5. MicroUSB cable + wall charger

 ## Initial setup